Mockbuster: Dingo Pictures

-Dingo Pictures was a German animation company founded in 1992 by Ludwig Ickert and Roswitha Haas and based in Friedrichsdorf.
-They created traditionally-animated films based on fairy tales and concepts similar to those used by Disney, Pixar and DreamWorks.
-These cartoons are characterized by low-budget animation, small voice casts, and character designs that are very similar to equivalent characters in more high-profile films.
-The films have been dubbed into Scandinavian languages, notably Swedish, and also into Romance languages, notably Italian.
-All of them have been released direct-to-video in Germany in their original languages.
+Dingo Pictures was a German animation company founded in 1992 by musician Ludwig Ickert (March 30, 1944–November 14, 2019) and book author Roswitha Haas (January 28, 1940–December 8, 2015), and based in Friedrichsdorf.
+They created traditionally-animated films based on fairy tales and concepts similar to those used by Disney, Pixar, Don Bluth Productions, and DreamWorks.
+These cartoons are characterized by low-budget animation (produced with Deluxe PaintCRT Challenges and Animation Constraints, Dingo Pictures Documentary, January 27, 2024.), small voice casts, stock music, and character designs that are very similar to equivalent characters in more high-profile films.
+All their films have been released direct-to-video in Germany in their original languages, and were also dubbed into other languages, notably Swedish and Italian.
 European game publishers Phoenix Games and Midas Games released some of them in the early 2000s on home video consoles PlayStation and PlayStation 2.
-These releases were developed by The Code Monkeys and included the film, as well as a small collection of mini games.
-Phoenix Games B.V. declared bankruptcy on August 3, 2010.
-On March 27, 2012 the bankruptcy was suspended due to a lack of income.
+These releases were developed by The Code Monkeys and included the film, as well as a small collection of minigames.
+Phoenix Games declared bankruptcy on August 3, 2010.
+On March 27, 2012, the bankruptcy was suspended due to a lack of income.
+Since 2012, the studio has gained popularity through reviews of their films on YouTube and Internet memes.